-All data (e.g. Example Mapping rules, examples, questions) stored by Example Mapping for Jira is stored within your Jira instance.
+All data stored by WSJF Priority Calculator for Jira is stored within your Jira instance.

 The data retention policy for the data is that the data will be retained until the user determines that they no longer require the data to be retained.
-Data can be deleted manually by either deleting the issue containing the Example Map, or deleting the Rules, Examples & Questions inside an Example Map.
+Data can be deleted manually by deleting the issue containing component scores.

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We will not use your personal information to send you promotional information about third parties.

 Users can request, via the feedback facilities, to have their personal data removed.
 Subject to appropriate checks this will be processed without undue delay and within one month of receipt.

 Users can request, via the feedback facilities, to learn the personal and supplementary data TeamUp Labs holds about them.
 For more information see https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-of-access/.